kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Type: Annotation

-Example: `volume.alpha.kubernetes.io/node-affinity: "constrain-with-nodes"`
+Example: `volume.alpha.kubernetes.io/node-affinity: "{}"`

-Used on: Node
+Used on: PersistentVolume

-The `volume.alpha.kubernetes.io/node-affinity` annotation is used to specify node affinity rules for a PersistentVolume (PV) in Kubernetes.
-It allows you to restrict the scheduling of Pods that use the corresponding PersistentVolume to specific nodes in the cluster, based on [node labels](/docs/concepts/storage/persistent-volumes/#selector).
+The `volume.alpha.kubernetes.io/node-affinity` annotation was used to specify experimental node affinity rules for PersistentVolumes (PV) in Kubernetes.
+Volume _[node affinity](/docs/concepts/storage/persistent-volumes/#node-affinity)_ allows you to restrict the scheduling of Pods that use the corresponding PersistentVolume so that the Pods can only bound to appropriate nodes in your cluster, based on the {{<glossary_tooltip text="labels" term_id="label">}}

-Node affinity and [nodeSelector](/docs/reference/labels-annotations-taints/#scheduleralphakubernetesionode-selector-schedulerkubernetesnode-selector) are conceptually similar, both enabling you to restrict the scheduling of your Pod to specific nodes in the cluster, based on node labels.
+that are set on those nodes.

-For more details, see [node affinity](/docs/concepts/storage/persistent-volumes/#node-affinity) .
+.

 ### batch.kubernetes.io/job-completion-index